ControlSystemStudio/phoebus/README.md

 In the Package Explorer, select the `product` project.
 Invoke `Run`, `Run Configurations...` from the menu.
-In the launch configuration dialog, select `Java Application` and press `New Configuration`.
+In the launch configurationData dialog, select `Java Application` and press `New Configuration`.
 Note that the project should be pre-set to `product`, and the Dependencies tab should list all the project dependencies of the product, i.e. all the `core-*` and `app-*` projects.
 For a Main class, enter `org.phoebus.product.Launcher`, press `Apply` and then `Run`.